-During 2023, there were some changes in Internal Audit function, including an additional FTE approved to strengthen the 3rd line of defence.
+During 2024, there were no changes in Internal Audit function.

 During the reported period the independence and objectivity of the Internal Audit was not impaired at any time.

 B.7 Actuarial function

 Within the scope of the tasks as per Solvency II, the Actuarial Function performs monitoring tasks in the actuarial field as the 2nd line of defense.
 Focal points are the coordination of the calculation of technical provisions, monitoring tasks are related to the underwriting policy as well as the use of reinsurance.
 The Actuarial Function also supports the Risk Management Function.